cfengine/documentation/reference/components/cf-agent/bundles-for-agent/delete_lines-in-edit_line-promises.markdown

 ---
 layout: default
-title: delete flines in edit fline promises
+title: delete_lines in edit_line promises
-categories: [Bundles for agent,delete flines in edit fline promises]
+categories: [Reference, Bundles for agent,delete_lines in edit_line promises]
 published: true
-alias: Bundles-for-agent-delete-flines-in-edit-fline-promises.html
+alias: reference-bundles-for-agent-delete-lines-in-edit-line-promises.html
-tags: [Bundles for agent,delete flines in edit fline promises]
+tags: [reference, bundles, agent, delete_lines, edit_line, files promises]
 ---

-### `delete_lines` promises in edit\_line

 This promise assures that certain lines exactly matching regular expression patterns will not be present in a text file.
 If the lines are